Cash & Subsidiary Books – Financial Books AFM FREE STUDY MATERIAL | JAIIB 2023

-In this article, we are providing you some important notes on the concept of Financial Books from the IIBF prescribed syllabus applicable for Junior Associate of the Indian Institute of Bankers (JAIIB) NOV 2022 Exams.
-We have tried to explain the JAIIB concepts using as layman language that we could use.
-So, if you liked the notes, let us know in the comment section whether you liked the JAIIB AFB notes or not & if there is some other topic, you might wants notes from the AFB Syllabus 2022?
+In this article, we are providing you some important notes on the concept of Financial Books from the IIBF-prescribed syllabus applicable for Junior Associate of the Indian Institute of Bankers (JAIIB) MAY 2023 Exams.
+We have tried to explain the JAIIB concepts using layman’s language that we could use.
+So, if you liked the notes, let us know in the comment section whether you liked the JAIIB AFM notes or not & if there is some other topic, you might want notes from the AFM Syllabus 2023?

 Cashbook is a record of all the transactions related to cash.
-Examples include: expenses paid in cash, revenue collected in cash, payments made to creditors, payments received from debtors, cash deposited in bank, withdrawn of cash for office use, etc.
+Examples include expenses paid in cash, revenue collected in cash, payments made to creditors, payments received from debtors, cash deposited in a bank, withdrawal of cash for office use, etc.

-In double column cash book, a discount column is included on both debit and credit sides to record the discount allowed to customers and the discount received from creditors respectively.
+In the double-column cash book, a discount column is included on both the debit and credit sides to record the discount allowed to customers and the discount received from creditors respectively.

-In triple column cash book, one more column of bank is included to record all the transactions relating to bank.
+In triple column cash book, one more column of the bank is included to record all the transactions relating to the bank.

 Note: Cash book always shows debit balance, cash in hand, and a part of current assets.